List Your Event Venue on Events in Minutes: San Francisco Bay Area Guide 2026

 Look, if you own or manage an event venue anywhere in the Bay Area, you already know what the problem looks like.
 Weekday slots sit empty.
 Social events all pile up on weekends.
 And most venue listing platforms either send you garbage leads that go nowhere, or charge you upfront just for the privilege of being listed.

 Events in Minutes is a different animal.
-It's an AI-powered marketplace built right here in San Francisco, specifically for corporate and group events.
+It's an Automated marketplace built right here in San Francisco, specifically for corporate and group events.
 When an HR manager at a tech company needs to plan a team building day, a holiday party, or a birthday celebration for there team, they come to Events in Minutes because everything is in one place:

 - Venues